RaulCatalinas/EasyViewerWeb/CONTRIBUTING.md

 ## To-do's

-- [ ] Fix a bug where hitting the "Download Audio" button gives an ``
+- [ ] Fix a bug where hitting the "Download Audio" button gives an:
+      ``
       Astro detected an unhandled rejection" error.
 Here is the stack trace: Error: No such format found: highestaudio ``.
+Here's the issue corresponding to this error [#41](https://github.com/RaulCatalinas/EasyViewerWeb/issues/41).
 - [ ] Add testing
 - [x] Add download logic
 - [x] Make the progression bar run only when the user presses the download button and when the download is complete it resets to zero.